crisostomi/hugo-academic/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
   - Artificial Intelligence
   - Graph Representation Learning
+  - Multi-Modality
   - Few-Shot Learning
-- Multi-modality
+  - Natural Language Understanding

 # Education to show in About widget
 education: